safaama1/CS/README.md

 # Mesirot Game :large_blue_circle:
-A game between several players who move the ball between each other; once a player gets the ball, he chooses a random player to give him the ball.<br/>
+A game between several players who pass the ball to each other.
+Once a player has the ball, he chooses a random player to pass it to.<br/>
-The player who has the ball is the green circle and the other player he chose to move the ball to is the red circle.<br/>
+The player who has the ball is the green circle and the other player he wants to give the ball to is the red circle.<br/>
-The ball moves at a constant speed. <br/>
+The ball moves at a constant speed.<br/>
-The number of the players will be decided before running the game, also the time of the game.
+The number of players is determined before the game starts, as well as the playing time.

 <br/>